Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 If you are joining with an unstaked one, all you have to do is provide us with your 64 byte public key used on Heimdall, an address which will own the Operator (all the validator rewards will be sent there) and an optional name for the Operator.
 We will create a new Operator node from the given data, but it still needs to be staked for a Validator share contract to be created.
-When Lido for Polygon production version launches, you will be required to submit a governance proposal in order to become Lido for Polygon node operator.
+WhenLido on Polygon production version launches, you will be required to submit a governance proposal in order to becomeLido on Polygon node operator.

 Validator share contract is important because all the delegators will be delegating their funds to it.
 You will need to provide 10 Matic for amount to stake and 20 more for Heimdall fee.
 To create it, you need to approve the total amount of